 - development of innovative remediation technologies

-- assistance to Mexican professionals or students through scholarships
+- assistance to Mexican professionals and students through scholarships

 - production of online bilingual educational materials